 3. Managers, supervisors and administrative officers are encouraged to answer questions and concerns by their employees and constituents regarding this Policy.
 Concerns related to application of this Policy should be forwarded to the responsible department head for coordination with the office of the Administrative Vice Chancellor or Office of Environment, Health and Safety.

-4. Compliance with this Policy is grounded in informing and educating members of the University community and visitors about the Policy and encouraging those who use Tobacco Products to seek treatment for tobacco dependence.
-In order to maintain a tobacco-free environment, notifying others about the Policy will be an ongoing effort to enhance awareness of and foster compliance with this Policy.
-The Tobacco Free Steering Committee is responsible for providing information and answering questions regarding smoking cessation resources.
-See the UCLA Tobacco Free Steering Committee web site for more information.
+4. Compliance with this Policy is grounded in informing and educating members of the UCLA community about this Policy and encouraging those who use Tobacco Products to seek treatment for Tobacco or Marijuana dependence.
+In order to maintain a smoke & tobacco-free environment, notifying others about this Policy will be an ongoing effort to enhance awareness of and foster compliance with this Policy.
+For confidential counseling support, employees may contact UCLA’s Staff & Faculty Counseling Center at 310-794-0245.
+For information about reasonable accommodations, employees may contact Employee Disability Management Services at 310-794-6948.

 Administrative Vice Chancellor